godot-escoria/escoria-docs/general/what_is_escoria.rst

 Base concepts
 -------------

-Escoria comes with many features designed for point and click adventure game development.
+Escoria comes with many features designed for point-and-click adventure game development.
 For this purpose, some concepts need to be clearly defined in order to create game scenes.

 Rooms
 ~~~~~

-A room is a specific scene defining an environment for the player to walk in.
+A **room** is a specific scene defining an environment for the player to walk in.
 It is composed of these mandatory elements:

 - an ``ESCRoom`` root node